hazemmosadddd/maids.cc-task/README.md

 ### Authentication is handled by an external service.
 To authenticate requests:

-1. **Obtain a JWT Token**: The token is provided by the external authentication service. you can use this token: authToken=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImhhenpvMTIzIiwiaWQiOiI2NmI1ZDZlYzRiNTFjZjUxYTlhZTU3YjYiLCJpYXQiOjE3MjMyMTQ1NDB9.2B3m5abk__y0c9anwooGSaI7Er9Jws0l3zV05JLsKOc;
+1. **Obtain a JWT Token**: The token is provided by the external authentication service. you can use this token:
+`authToken`= eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImhhenpvMTIzIiwiaWQiOiI2NmI1ZDZlYzRiNTFjZjUxYTlhZTU3YjYiLCJpYXQiOjE3MjMyMTQ1NDB9.2B3m5abk__y0c9anwooGSaI7Er9Jws0l3zV05JLsKOc;
- "set it in the client cookies"
+ `set it in the client cookies`
 2. **Set the Token in a Cookie**: The token should be stored in a cookie on the client-side for subsequent requests.
 Ensure the cookie is sent with each request to access protected endpoints.